 - Coinsurance is your share of the cost once you meet your deductible.
 It is usually written as a percentage.
 For example, you may have a 20 percent coinsurance, meaning you pay 20 percent of a medical expense and your insurance plan pays the other 80 percent.

 - Copays are fixed amounts you pay each time you receive health care services.
 You pay your copay at the time of care.

 Some plans may have a high monthly premium but a low deductible; others may have a low monthly premium and a high deductible.

 When choosing a health insurance plan, think about:

 - how often you visit the doctor in a typical year

-- whether the medications you regularly take are covered
+- whether it covers the medications you regularly take

 - the extent of the coverage for certain medical conditions

 Having health insurance means that you will be prepared and protected in the event of a medical emergency.
-Before enrolling in a plan, be sure you understand your coverage and the costs involved.
+Before enrolling in a plan, learn all about your coverage and the costs involved.
 Best of luck!